 If you are looking for healthier options of fried snacks this recipe is a double bonanza.
 It is made of ragi and methi both powerhouses of nutrients plus on an air fryer.
 It is a must try.
 Ragi and Methi Pakoda

-This chawal pakora is made with the cold extra rice which was leftover from lunch.
+This chawal pakora is made with the leftover rice .
 They are super crispy and I added sooji for the extra crunch.
 It is an easy quick fix for the urge of fried food.
 A recipe like this one is something you can quickly whip up from the ingredients in your kitchen.
-These are perfect for unannounced hunger pangs.
-Chawal ke Pakode.
+Chawal ke Pakode Recipe.

 Rajasthani Mirchi bada

 This is a popular pakoda in jodhpur called Mirchi bada.
 The green chillies used to make this are larger but less fiery.
-This makes these green chillies a great candidate to make bhajias with.
-Mirchi bada are chillies stuffed with spiced potato masala and then dunk in the pakoda batter and fried golden.
-Don’t shy away from this spicy treat because everything is not as it looks like, you have to try it yourself.
+Don't shy away from this spicy treat because everything is not as it looks like, you have to try it yourself.
 Mirchi Vada recipe

-Ram laddoo is a prized possession of Delhi streets.
+Ram laddoo is famous street food of Delhi.
 You will find these moong daal ke laddoo a.k.a ram laddoo in every shopping hub or general market streets of Delhi.
-These fluffy balls with a thin crisp layer are served with a garnishing of shredded radish and some meethi and teekhi chutney.
+These fluffy balls with a thin crisp layer are served with a garnishing of shredded radish and some meethi and teekhi green chutney.
 Go ahead make this at home!
 Ram Laddoo recipe.

 Aloo Vada/Aloo Pakora